Contents:

 There are two main routes to finding work experience:

 - Apply to advertised opportunities: Start by exploring the structured work experience programmes offered by many large companies.
-This can be done by searching online, checking school bulletins, attending career fairs, and creating a profile on LinkedIn.
+This can be done by searching online, checking school bulletins, attending careers fairs, and creating a profile on LinkedIn.
 Keep in mind that these opportunities may arise at different times throughout the year, so it’s important to regularly check for updates.

 - Approach companies speculatively: Identify companies that interest you and contact them directly.
 Ensure you have a well-prepared CV and a compelling cover letter that highlights your skills and interests.
 This proactive strategy can help you uncover opportunities that are not widely advertised.